ch728/cucurbit-usda/manuscript.md

 Agronomic data included plant vigor and vining habit, and several phenotypes related to maturity.
 Pest-related traits included susceptibility to cucumber beetle and squash bug in *C. pepo* and watermelon mosaic virus (WMV)  and powdery mildew (PM) in *C. maxima*.

-Around half of the traits were quantitative/ordinal and half were categorical and coded as binary traits (see Table {@tbl:params}).
+Around half of the traits were quantitative/ordinal and half were categorical and coded as binary traits, see Table {@tbl:params}.
 The majority of traits measured on a quantitative scale were normally distributed.
 Marker-based narrow-sense heritability ($h_{G}^2$) was calculated for each trait.
 Values for $h_{G}^2$ ranged from 0.12 to close to 1.